CallumDennisIE/support-sync-api/README.md

 - To collect the static files for the frontend, run the following:
   `cd frontend`
   `npm run build && rm -rf ../staticfiles/build && mv build ../staticfiles/.`

+### Project Deployment

+- Heroku was used for deploying this project.
+- After creating a new app in Heroku, create the following 'Config Vars' in the 'Settings' of the app:
+  - `ALLOWED_HOST` = The URL of the deployed project, without the 'https://' and the trailing '/'
+  - `CLIENT_ORIGIN` = The URL of the deployed project, including the 'https://' but without the trailing '/'
+  - `CLOUDINARY_URL` = The URL for Cloudinary, that was retrieved in the earlier steps
+  - `DATABASE_URL` = The Database URL retrieved from the earlier steps
+  - `DISABLE_COLLECTSTATIC` = `1`
+  - `SECRET_KEY` = The Django secret key, retrieved from the earlier steps
+- In the 'Deploy' section of the app, select 'GitHub' as the 'Deployment method'
+- Copy and paste the URL of the GitHub cloned repository to link it to the app.
+- Click 'Deploy Branch' in the 'Manual deploy' section